HISTORY OF SCHOOLS IN HERNANDO COUNTY, FLORIDA

 The subject suggested by these lectures shall be opened to discussion by the members of the Institute.

--The following Schools were discontinued: Live Oak, Anclote, Mills Ferry, Surveyor’s Pond, West End, Bushy Branch, County Line, Chesowiskie, North Fort Dade.
+The following Schools were discontinued: Live Oak, Anclote, Mills Ferry, Surveyor’s Pond, West End, Brushy Branch, County Line, Chesowiskie, North Fort Dade.

 JULY 7, 1884